karthikshettyks26/karthikshettyks26/README.md

 - 👋 Hi, I’m @karthikshettyks26
-- 👀 I’m interested in Problem solving and Web Development
+- 👀 I’m Software Engineer crafting robust software solutions.
-- 🌱 I’m currently learning Data Structures and Algorithm using Java
+- Building things with Java, C#, Spring Boot, .NET and Rest APIs.
+- Passionate about clean code and efficient systems.

 <!---
 karthikshettyks26/karthikshettyks26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.